 - The second step would be to research the right type of loan.
 The documents will then be submitted to a bank or a financial institution of your choice.
 There are different types of home loans in Dubai, which vary according to the rate of interest.
 Most banks have online loan calculators that allow you to input your variables and get an idea of the monthly installments, under the applicable home loan interest rate in Dubai.

 - The third and most important step during the loan process is getting a pre-approval letter.
 A home loan pre-approval letter is an official document issued by the bank as evidence of your eligibility for obtaining housing finance.
 This document outlines the maximum borrowing limit and helps in obtaining a home loan.
 Normally, it takes up to three to five working days to get a home loan pre-approval letter from the bank and is mostly valid for 60 to 90 days, depending on the lender.

 - Once you have agreed on the property and the price, make the down payment and get the repayment schedule for servicing the loan.
 Provide any documents required by your bank to finalise the loan.

 - On the final day of property transfer, the bank or mortgage lender will release your loan amount to the seller – making you the owner of the property.

 Dubai welcomes everyone from across the world to buy a home here – the city offers all the facilities for a better living.
 It is an ideal location to invest for many reasons.

-At wasl properties, we help you find the home of your dreams.
-Get in touch with one of our sales agents to know more about our freehold developments and the units for sale which include Gardenia Townhomes II and the second building of The Nook at wasl gate in Jebel Ali, as well as, Park Gate Residences and One Residences at wasl1 development, located next to Dubai World Trade Center.
-For additional information, contact 800wasl (9275).
+At Wasl, we help you find the home of your dreams.
+Get in touch with one of our sales agents to know more about our freehold developments and the units for sale which include Gardenia Townhomes II and the second building of The Nook at Wasl gate in Jebel Ali, as well as, Park Gate Residences and One Residences at Wasl1 development, located next to Dubai World Trade Center.
+For additional information, contact 800Wasl (9275).